Burlington SC (Ontario Premier League)

-Burlington Soccer Club is a Canadian semi-professional soccer club based in Burlington, Ontario that plays in League1 Ontario.
+Burlington Soccer Club is a Canadian semi-professional soccer club based in Burlington, Ontario that plays in the Ontario Premier League.
+The club's men's team plays in the first tier, while the women's team plays in Ontario Premier League 2.

 History

 The club was founded in 1962 under the name Burlington Police Minor Soccer.
 In 1975, the club incorporated and changed their name to Burlington Youth Soccer Club; soon after in 1979, they won their first Ontario Cup.
 The club has created an Embracing Ability program designed to make soccer accessible for all including players with intellectual and physical disabilities.
 After greatly expanding their adult program, they again renamed the club in 2019 to Burlington Soccer Club.
 The club's competitive teams are known as the Burlington Bayhawks, with their team mascot being named Burli the Bayhawk.

 The club joined League1 Ontario for the 2022 after acquiring the license previously held by 1812 FC Barrie.
 They will be entering teams in both the male and female divisions, along with a men's reserve team in 2022, and adding a women's reserve team in 2023.

 In June 2024, the club formed a development partnership with Canadian Premier League club Forge FC.